 The great thing about starting cricket is you only need a bat and a ball and a small bit of space.
 For generations, kids play cricket all over their neighbourhoods including:

 - Street cricket (if you live in a cul de sac)

 - In the local park

-For kids learning the game of cricket it can be very productive playing with other neighbourhood kids who are a little older and a little more skilled as they can learn through participation.
-As a kid playing cricket with friends on the weekends and after school can be a huge source of joy and is also great for developing fitness, getting them away from technology and making friends in the neighbourhood.
+For kids learning the game of cricket, it can be very productive playing with other neighbourhood kids.
+Perhaps kids who are a little older and a little more skilled, as they can learn through participation.
+As a kid, playing cricket with friends, on the weekends and after school, can be a huge source of joy.
+And, it’s also great for developing fitness, getting them away from technology and making friends in the neighbourhood.

-If you yourself have a background in cricket, then that is often the best way to get your child started.
-Set-up some stump out the backyard or in the driveway and start teaching some of the fundamentals of bowling batting and fielding.
-There are loads of simple exercises online that you can teach your kids and even ones they can do by themselves when you’re too busy.
+If you yourself have a background in cricket, then that’s often the best way of starting your child.
+Set-up some stumps in the backyard or in the driveway and start teaching some of the fundamentals of bowling batting and fielding.
+Also, there are loads of simple exercises online that you can teach your kids and even ones they can do by themselves when you’re too busy.

-With so many options close by to start developing skills and more passion for the game of cricket there really is no excuse if that’s something your child wants to try.
+So, with so many options close by, to start developing skills and more passion for the game of cricket, there really is no excuse if that’s something your child wants to try.
 Start small and who know they may just become the next Australian Test Captain.